 Adding interactions to your experience is a great way to get users engaging with and exploring your content.
 With Ceros, you can customize the trigger, action and target of an interaction to produce nearly limitless interaction effects.
 In the sections below we have outlined the three steps for setting up an interaction and have also included an experience with a few common interactions already set up.
+Keep in mind, this article focuses on creating the core traditional On Click, On Hover, and On View, interactions in the Ceros Studio.
+These differ from individual Object States, which you can learn more about in our article on using Object States.

 Step 1: Identify the trigger you want to evoke an action